 Rsync is a useful utility for syncing files between two locations.
 It also provides an option to sync files from a remote system.
-You can sync a file or a directory from the remote system to local system or vice a versa.
-This article will help you to sync files from remote server to a local system and local system to a remote system using rsync command.
+You can sync a file or a directory from the remote system to the local system or vice a Versa.
+This article will help you to sync files from a remote server to a local system and local system to a remote system using rsync command.

 To sync files between two systems on network or two directories on the local system.
-We need to define source and target location.
+We need to define the source and target location.
 Source and destination can be a local directory or remote systems directory.

 rsync [OPTION] [SOURCE] [DESTINATION]

-Sync Local to Remote:
+Sync Files Local to Remote

 rsync -a /opt/mydir [email protected]:/opt/remotedir